 Who is at risk of BPH?

-The exact cause of the prostatic hyperplasia is unclear.
+So, who is at risk of BPH?
+The exact cause of prostatic hyperplasia is unclear.
 Sex hormone imbalances that happen during the aging process could be the cause.
-Every man can develop an oversized prostate.
-Some are at a higher risk, though.
+While every man can develop an oversized prostate, some are at a higher risk.

 Risk factors for prostate enlargement belong to two categories: